eforsyth/portfolio/README.md

 # Portfolio

-A simple portfolio containing examples of coding skills and applications of spatial statistical methods.
-Example methods cover geographically weighted regression, network analysis, point pattern analysis, clustering, and some basic data visualisation.
-All of the examples use R, save for network analysis, which uses Python.
+A portfolio containing examples of coding skills and applications of GIS and spatial statistical methods.
+Example methods encompass clustering, geographically weighted regression, working with human mobility/GPS data, network analysis, point pattern analysis, and some basic data visualisation.
+Examples are a mostly R with some Python included.

 All data comes from open sources.